Neritina pulligera: Reproduction

 Like other neritids, N. pulligera has separate sexes.
-The female is fertilised internally and lays its eggs inside a hard calcareous capsule, which is relatively large compared to other Neritidae, about 2.11 × 1.57 mm on average, and elliptical in shape.
-They are laid in clusters of 9 - 39 capsules.
-Like other neritids, N. pulligera presents a unique egg-laying behaviour by preferably laying its eggs on the shells of other living snails.
-This, together with the reinforced capsules, helps protect the eggs from predation by other snails.
-These snails must scrape the capsule surface with their radula for several minutes to access the eggs, which is made especially difficult when they are on moving shells.
-Like other neritids, N. pulligera has an amphidromous life cycle: larvae drift downstream into the marine environment, and juveniles migrate upstream to mature and reproduce.
+The female is fertilised internally and lays its eggs inside a hard calcareous capsule.
+This capsule is relatively large compared to other Neritidae, about 2.11 × 1.57 mm on average, and elliptical in shape.
+Eggs are laid in clusters of 9–39 capsules.
+Like other Neritina species, N. pulligera presents a unique egg-laying behaviour by preferably attaching its eggs to the shells of other living snails.
+This, together with the reinforced capsules, protects the eggs from predation by other snails.
+Predatory snails must scrape the capsule surface with their radula for several minutes to access the eggs, which is made especially difficult when they are on moving shells.
+Like other neritids, N. pulligera has an amphidromous life cycle: larvae drift downstream into the marine environment and juveniles migrate upstream to mature and reproduce.

 Interspecific interactions

 Predation on adult N. pulligera has not been documented.
 Taylor (1976) suggested that the thick shell of neritids provides an effective defence from the shell-boring predatory muricid snails.
 However, the closely related genera Clithon and Vittina facultatively feed on the eggs of N. pulligera.
 Neritina asperulata and, to a lesser extent, Neritina petitii engage in an obligatory "hitchhiking" behaviour with larger neritids such as N. pulligera.
 Juveniles attach to the shell of the host and are carried upstream as it migrates.
 This behaviour spares the juveniles from expending energy in migration (since both are also amphidromous species) and protects them from predators along the way.

 Human relevance

 Aquarium trade

 N. pulligera is traded as an ornamental species in the aquarium industry.
 It is popular for its peaceful nature and ease of care and is often introduced as part of a "clean-up crew" to combat algae growth.
-However, these snails feeds exclusively on algae and biofilm, and may starve once the algae infestation is taken care of and food availability declines.
+However, these snails feed exclusively on algae and biofilm, and may starve once the algae infestation is taken care of and food availability declines.
 Newly imported individuals often arrive famished.
 N. pulligera will not eat conventional fish or invertebrate food but will graze on homemade algae stones.
 Because juveniles do not develop in fresh water, the species was not yet successfully bred in captivity as of 2025 and all traded individuals are wild caught.
 This practice raises concerns about impacts on local N. pulligera populations.